Loop Electrosurgical Excision Procedure (LEEP)

 - Avoid strenuous activities, such as jogging or heavy lifting

-Your cervix may need two to four weeks to fully heal.
-Your OBGYN will let you know when you can resume these activities and get back to your normal lifestyle.
+Your cervix may need two to four weeks to heal fully.
+Your OBGYN will let you know when to resume these activities and get back to your daily routine.
 You may need to get Pap tests more frequently in the future because an abnormal Pap after LEEP may mean you’ll have to undergo another loop electrosurgical excision procedure.

 The most common side effect from a LEEP during your recovery period is some heavier-than-normal bleeding.
-It’s usually not life threatening.
-In fact, your OBGYN can put more of the special paste on your cervix to stop it.
-But if you notice any of the following symptoms, contact your doctor right away:
+It’s usually not life-threatening.
+Your gynecologist can put more of the special paste on your cervix to stop it.

 - Bleeding that has clots